thycotic/privman-docs/app-control/actions/execute-app.md

 The following Execute Application Settings can be specified:

-* Comma-separated list of executables.
+* an executable
-* Command Line specific settings.
+* command line arguments